 I tried to modify the sleeve pattern to make it wider, but I didn’t add enough width, so just ended up reverting to the original sleeve design, but I think that also works quite nicely.

 Pattern: Burda Magazine November 2015, Design #114 view A. Below is the line drawing.
 I cut a size 38 without adding any seam allowance.

 Fabric: Ribbed poly jersey from Abakhan, which I got on a trip to Manchester in January.
 Last year I bought the same fabric in navy and I loved it so much that I got in green and black as well.
 Check out what I made with the navy one here and here.

 Alterations: The pattern has a really low shoulder line, so much so that the first version I made looked like it was a few good sizes too big for me.
 So I modified the armscye to reduce the shoulder line by 1”, though I think it could use removing another 1cm.
 I also took out a fair chunk out of the armpit area, there was a lot of fabric hanging in an unsightly way.
 You can’t really see that in the picture of the sample, but the armhole surely is drafted way too big.
 I also took in a few cms on the side seam.
 This is partly because I used jersey instead of woven as per the pattern requirements, but I’m sure there is quite a lot of ease.

 The pattern required an invisible zipper, but I used a regular zipper and left it exposed as a design effect.

-Construction: The construction is quite simple, and I used the overlocked for the majority of it.
+Construction: The construction is quite simple, and I used the overlocker for the majority of it.
 I used the sewing machine to insert the zipper, the darts and understitch the facings.
-I also used the coverhem machine to finish the hems of the bottom and the sleeves, but using a chain stitch, rather than a double stitch.
+I also used the coverstitch machine to finish the hems of the bottom and the sleeves but using a chain stitch, rather than a double stitch.